juju/docs/index.md

 Juju is an open-source ecosystem of tools designed to revolutionise the speed and quality of software operations on any cloud.

-The Juju ecosystem comprises a charm hub, a charm SDK, and Juju.

-- A charm is a software operator that packages an application with operations code in a way understandable to Juju.
-- Juju is an orchestration engine that uses charms and the applications deployed from them to make operations as simple as `juju deploy foo`, `juju configure foo`, `juju integrate foo bar`, `juju scale foo`, `juju upgrade foo`, etc. – for any application on any type of cloud.
+When you do operations the Juju way, things are simple as  `juju deploy`, `juju configure`, `juju integrate...`, `juju scale...`, `juju upgrade`, etc. – for any charmed application (i.e., application equipped with operations code for use with Juju) on any type of supported cloud (Kubernetes or otherwise).

 > [Browse existing charms on Charmhub](https://charmhub.io/) <p> [Browse supported clouds](https://juju.is/docs/juju/juju-supported-clouds)